MariwanJ/Design456/README.md

 [![](http://img.youtube.com/vi/pmGW4OxVbYw/0.jpg)](https://www.youtube.com/watch?v=pmGW4OxVbYw "Design456 Workbench")

 **Important Note:** **WIP!!!** Please feel free to suggest, contribute, join, help, debug etc...
-I am new to both Python and FreeCAD Python.
-My background is in other languages.
 I hope you find this workbench useful.
+Keep in mind that I am still learning FreeCAD API and I might do some solution in a way that is not perfect or optimized.
+FreeCAD contains many libraries that are complex.
+Developers needs sometime to understand fully how to use them.

 ### Aim
 FreeCAD primarily utilizes a parametric modeling paradigm.
 This workbench will work to develop 'direct modeling' approach.
 Currently, this approach will be accomplished interactively using the viewerport widgets.
 For example, clicking on a face and being able to extrude or push/pull by moving the mouse, instead of specifying a the distance by entering a number in to a text field.